nautobot/nautobot/nautobot/docs/development/getting-started.md

 To start Nautobot, select **Run Without Debugging** or **Start Debugging** from the Run menu.
 Once Nautobot has started, you will be prompted to open a browser to connect to Nautobot.

 !!! note
-    You can run tests with `nautobot-server test --config=nautobot/core/tests/nautobot_config.py` while inside the Container.
+    You can run tests with `nautobot-server --config=nautobot/core/tests/nautobot_config.py test` while inside the Container.

 ##### Special Workflow for Containers on Remote Servers